What is Blended Learning?

 Regardless of what you call it, this style of education is a formal education program in which a student learns, at least in part, through online delivery of content and instruction, with some element of student control over time, place, path, or pace.

-The JOLT program provides the infrastructure for personalized online learning, with teachers serving as mentors.
+The online program provides the infrastructure for personalized online learning, with teachers serving as mentors.
 Students in the JOLT program can vary the level of Blended Learning they experience based on the classes they choose and the education plan they design.

 Why Blended Learning?